At least 90 percent of business owners* hire a graphic designer to create a logo, choose a font, some colours, and tick the box on branding. Done!

 If you’ve read this far, congratulations!

-In summary, your brand needs to sit at the core of your company, drive your culture and your approach to business and most importantly how you service your customers.
+In summary, your brand sits at the core of your company.
+It’s your entire presence to the outside world – your culture, your approach to business and most importantly how you service your customers.

-Getting the marketing right is the easy bit, the hard bit is aligning the company with your brand.
+Getting the marketing right is the easy bit, the hard bit is aligning an entire business to deliver a consistent brand message.

 If you fail to live and breathe your brand, you’re letting that 10% of businesses who ‘get it’ to have an unfair advantage.